Channell History, Family Crest & Coats of Arms

 - William Channell, American Republican politician, Alternate Delegate to Republican National Convention from Missouri, 1900

-- Christopher S. Channell, American Democrat politician, Alternate Delegate to Democratic National Convention from Kansas, 2000
+- Christopher S. Channell, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Kansas, 2000

-- Carl Channell, American Democrat politician, Chair of Randolph County Democratic Party, 1945-46
+- Carl Channell, American Democratic Party politician, Chair of Randolph County Democratic Party, 1945-46

 - B. F. Channell, American Republican politician, Alternate Delegate to Republican National Convention from Missouri, 1908